vanbrandaos/dotfiles-windows/README.md

 ```
 3. Replace 'ls' command ([LSDeluxe](https://github.com/Peltoche/lsd#installation)):

 	3.1  ~~First, the best way to install lsd was using 'scoop install lsd', but at moment (April 2022) scoop install 0.21.0 and Git bash cant handle the 256 color scheme thats introduced in lsd version 0.21.
 We need [download and install](https://github.com/Peltoche/lsd/releases) lsd 0.20, extract and update $PATH with new lsd path (suggestion: ~/lsd).
-Open ~/.bashrc and update ls alias (lsd -la)~~.
+Open ~/.bashrc and update ls alias (lsd -la)~~. *Bug on 0.21.

 	3.2.
 Yes, i can do it:
 ```bash